abhaymali1147/Market-Research-Updates/2002/PE_Micronized_Wax_Market.md

- <p>Global <strong>key players</strong> of PE Micronized wax include Clariant, BASF, Honeywell, Lubrizol, Deuteron, etc. The top five players hold a share over 55%.
-Asia-Pacific is the largest market, has a share about 43%, followed by Americas, and Europe, with share 32% and22%, separately.</p>
+ <p>Global <strong>key players</strong> of PE micronized wax include Clariant, BASF and Honeywell.
+The top three players hold a share about 45%.
+In terms of product, polyethylene wax powder is the largest segment, with a share about 89%.
+And in terms of application, the largest application is paint and coating, with a share about 75%.</p>